solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ```

-If a password was provide to the wallet, the script will prompt for the password before broadcasting the proposal.
+If a password was provided to the wallet, the script will prompt for the password before broadcasting the proposal.

-A DAO member can check whether the calldata proposed on the governance matches the calldata from the script exeuction.
-It is important to note that two new addresses have been added to the `Addresses.sol` storage.
+A DAO member can verify whether the calldata proposed on the governance matches the calldata from the script execution.
+It's essential to note that two new addresses have been added to the `Addresses.sol` storage.
 These addresses are not included in the JSON file and must be added manually as new contracts have now been added to the system.

-The proposal script will deploy the contracts in `deploy()` method and will generate actions calldata for each individual action along with proposal calldata for the proposal.
-The proposal can be proposed manually using the cast send along with the calldata generated above.
+The proposal script will deploy the contracts in the `deploy()` method and will generate actions calldata for each individual action along with proposal calldata for the proposal.
+The proposal can be manually proposed using the cast send along with the calldata generated above.